Food Security and Resilience in Somalia

 Follow on work has focused on interventions aimed at building resilience in the famine-affected areas, as an alternative to recurrent humanitarian aid.
 This includes defining and measuring resilience, and developing the means for real time shock monitoring.

-Cover of Report: Another Crisis in Somalia 2022
+Another Humanitarian (and Political) Crisis in Somalia in 2022

 This report rings the alarm about likely famine in Somalia in 2022 by comparing the situation today with the situation before and during the famine in 2011.